50 Spanish Fish Names: A Visual Dictionary of the Sea

 This fish is so prevalent in cooking and culture, that it’s even a common last name!
 There’s also a cute Latin American saying that goes “¡Chao pescao, bacalao!”
 (Bye fish, bacalao!) which is the equivalent of our “See you later, alligator!”.

 Dried, salted bacalao is found all over the Spanish-speaking world.
-One notable dish where it’s used is the Ecuadorian fanesca , a delicious stew featuring salty bacalao and 12 different types of grains and legumes, which is cooked for the Easter Holy Week.
+One notable dish that uses it is the Ecuadorian fanesca , a stew featuring salty bacalao and 12 different types of grains and legumes, which is cooked for the Easter Holy Week.

 5. La Trucha

-In Mexico and parts of Central America, you can say “ponte trucha” —basically it’s an even more colloquial version of “ponte pilas.”
+In Mexico and parts of Central America, you can say “ponte trucha” —it’s basically an even more colloquial version of “ponte pilas.”
 Both expressions mean “look alive,” “be aware” or “open your eyes.”